fission-codes/get-ipfs/README.md

 This repo currently makes use of types from [typestub-ipfs](https://github.com/beenotung/typestub-ipfs).

 Give your support [here](https://github.com/ipfs/js-ipfs/issues/1166) for types to be merged into `js-ipfs` or `DefinitelyTyped`.

+This repo is similar to [ipfs-provider](https://github.com/ipfs-shipyard/ipfs-provider).
+One big difference is that `ipfs-provider` doesn't use ES6 syntax so it can't be used without a module bundler.